-Fish & Wildlife Violations
+Fish & Wildlife Violations in Florida

-What Are Wildlife Violations?
+What Are Florida Wildlife Violations?

 Fish and Wildlife Violations come in many forms.
 From commercial saltwater fishing without a license, to littering, to failure to report marine turtle captures, the types of charges are as diverse as our beautiful environment.
-Some other saltwater fishing offenses include:

-Some fish & wildlife charges are minor, especially if this is your first arrest.
+Some fish and wildlife charges are minor, especially if this is your first arrest.
 Consider fishing without a license, for instance.
-If this is your first time, the penalty is simply a $50 fine and the purchase of a fishing license.
+If this is your first time, the penalty is a $50 fine and the purchase of a fishing license.
 Subsequent violations will cost you $50 more every time.
 Your second offense will cost you $100.
 Your third will cost $150, and so on.

 More serious wildlife charges, like poaching or harassing our protected manatees, can lead to severe penalties.
 Currently, the conviction of this federal crime could cost you as much as $50,000 in fines and up to one year in prison.

 - Exercise your right to remain silent.
-Don’t say anything other than your name, and ask to speak to a lawyer.
+Don’t say anything other than your name and ask to speak to a lawyer.

 - Keep all of your paperwork and possible evidence together in a safe place.